 In the time since beginning her rabbinical studies, Nathalie became a member of Rabbis for Human Rights; has lectured at army preparatory programs about the meaning of Israel as a Jewish & Democratic state; has initiated social activities aimed at broadening public discourse in Israel on pluralistic Jewish identity while safeguarding the rights of women and the minorities; has joined and led services as part of Women of the Wall; and has taken part in interfaith organizations and educational programs aimed at decreasing racist and anti-democratic behavior in high-schools.

-She moved to the north of Israel few month ago to join our Kehila, the Minyan Mishpachti Masorti in Kfar Vradim as our new Rabbi.
+She moved to the north of Israel in the summer of 2016 to join our Kehila, the Minyan Mishpachti Masorti in Kfar Vradim as our new Rabbi.

-Nathalie holds a B.Sc. in Biology and Life Sciences and an M.A. cum laude in Political Science from the Hebrew University and second M.A. in Talmud, Halacha and Midrash from the Schechter Institute.
+Nathalie holds a B.Sc. in Biology and Life Sciences, an M.A. cum laude in Political Science from the Hebrew University and second M.A. in Talmud, Halacha and Midrash from the Schechter Institute.

 Rabbi Nathalie Lastreger lives in Kfar Vradim, Israel.
 She has three adult children and two incredible grand-children.